 Regulatory Option 4: Designate Existing Units

-Applicants can elect to designate Inclusionary Housing units in an existing building (receiving site), separate from the multifamily development subject to the program requirements (sending site).
+Applicants can elect to designate affordable units in an existing building (receiving site), separate from the multifamily development subject to the program requirements (sending site).

 - 25% of the sending site’s total number of residential units, affordable at 60% AMI in the designated existing receiving site, or

 - 15% of the sending site’s total number of residential units, affordable at 30% AMI in the designated existing receiving site

 - Sending site retains any FAR bonus (varies by zoning code and plan district; see Maximum Base and Bonus Density/FAR table)

 - Sending site will be exempt from parking requirements as detailed in Title 33

 - Receiving site remains subject to any additional Inclusionary Housing program requirements